mike-barber/rust-zero-cost-abstractions/README.md

 - Java, and
 - Rust.

-The main purpose of which is to illustrate the cost of a commonly-used iterator abstraction in the different languages, and also demonstrate that Rust does a pretty impressive job of _zero cost abstractions_.
+Please note that it is *not* intended to compare the languages directly.
+I'm not knocking Java or C# here.
+The benchmarking framework is different for each, so a direct comparison on such a short benchmark is not valuable.
+What we are demonstrating here is the *relative* cost of using a functional-iterator pattern vs a simple loop in each language.
+I'm C# developer, so don't expect the Java benchmark to be as carefully checked.

+Having said that, Rust does a pretty impressive job of _zero cost abstractions_ in certain cases.
+There are always ways to break it, but I've presented this case as an example of where it works really well.
+I've presented this at work to encourage developers to think about these things:

+* How expensive your abstraction is
+* Where your hot code is; typically it's only a small part of your code
+  * Consider avoiding expensive things on hot code paths
+  * If it's really hot, consider some aggressive optimisation
+* Do benchmarking and profiling if you're not sure what's going on
+* Learn some Rust; it's really fun

+## Benchmarking

-In particular, it's the following that we're benchmarking:
+It's the following that we're benchmarking:

-- We create a TestSet from which we sample pairs of vectors.
+- We create a TestSet from which we sample pairs of vectors for each iteration.
   - The test set contains 100 vectors
   - Vectors are int32, 20k elements, _precalculated_ random values in `[0;10)`
+  - This is all pre-benchmark setup
 - Then we have various functions that calculate a number based on a pair of vectors, according to these rules for vectors `va` and `vb`:
   - Start with `sum = 0`